soarodrigo0/ebook2audiobook/README.md

 ## What I need help with! 🙌
 ## [Full list of things can be found here](https://github.com/DrewThomasson/ebook2audiobook/issues/32)
-- Any help from people speaking any of the supported langues to help with proper sentence splitting methods
+- Any help from people speaking any of the supported languages to help with proper sentence splitting methods
 - Potentially creating readme Guides for Multiple languages(Becuase the only language I know is English 😔)

 ## Special Thanks